 Some dishes match their venue perfectly and the Foie Gras Sausage at Cal Pep is one of these.
 Pep’s bar has only 20 highly-coveted seats, so arrive before it opens to avoid having to wait over an ...
 Read more

 Fried eggplant with honey is very popular in the South and Center of Spain, and it became popular in Barcelona fairly recently.
-I’d dare to say Bar Cañete was probably the first local bar to ...
+I’d dare to say Bar Cañete was probably the first local ...
 Read more

 Patatas bravas are definitely one of the top tapas in Spain.
 I haven’t seen locals fighting over what bar makes the best (name any other tapa here) the way they do with patatas bravas.
-Most will ...
+Most ...
 Read more

 Fideuà is a traditional dish quite similar to paella but made with noodles instead of rice.
 It is served with a small portion of aioli garlic sauce aside, which you mix up with the pasta for a ...
 Read more

 Spaniards grow up devouring deep fried calamari rings in their childhood, and it keeps being a favorite for grown ups.
-Unfortunately in many bars they use as much flour as actual calamari… But the ...
+Unfortunately in many bars they use as much flour as actual calamari… But ...
 Read more

 In this tiny bar in the Old Town, they handmake their own meat products.
 For a rich Catalan experience, go for this combination of the best local sausages and the best of our groceries: pork sausage ...
 Read more